Vyral/matt-durbin/_posts/2019-09-24-the-latest-developments-across-our-county-markets.md

 In Washington County, because inventory is on the rise, pending sales are on the decline, and median sales prices are way up, **we might begin to see the market level out a bit there.**

-In both Butler and Allegheny Counties, expired listing rose over last year.
+In both Butler and Allegheny counties, expired listing rose over last year.
 This year, 19% more homes expired in Allegheny County and 30% more expired in Butler County.
 This might be because of people trying to push their prices a little bit too high.
 There might also be a little bit of competition with new construction homes, which can cause resale homes to sit on the market a little longer and possibly even fail to sell.

 Overall, all five counties saw a decrease in inventory, going from between four or five month’s supply to around three month’s supply.
 Still, **we’re in a very strong seller’s market.** If you’re thinking of selling your home, take advantage of conditions now before interest rates go up again.
 They’re fluctuating now, but they’re still under 4%, which is historically very low.